Icon MACDONALD-KELCE LIBRARY Building

 Faculty, Departmental and Student Organizations must seek Public Performance Rights (PPR) in order to show publicly screened films outside of an instructional setting.

-If you are showing a film in a theater on campus and it's open to all of UT, then you will need to pay for public performance rights.
+If you are showing a film in a theater on campus and it's open to all of UTampa, then you will need to pay for public performance rights.
 PPR is required because copyrighted films (a lot of our DVDs and streaming video in the library) are not licensed to show to a large group.
 The exception is for instruction (see above).

 Faculty, Departments, and Campus Organizations: In order to get PPR, you must contact the distributor of the film, like the Criterion Collection or Swank (see below).
 When contacting these distributors, have the event information and payment information on hand.
 So, if you are showing a film and it's coming out of a departmental budget, have that information ready.